davidmccormick/alpine-k8s/README.md

 My aim is to set up our cluster __the easy way__ but should this prove to be too restrictive then I'll have to consider [the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

-I've chosen 'Docker' as the container engine over Rkt, because it is already available for Alpine as an APK package and because it does not require systemd (which Alpine happily does not use).

 ## Bringing up the kubernetes cluster

 ```